 These tools have been used to evaluate and assist in the design of over 50 baggage handling systems to include very large BHS and Cargo systems throughout the world and numerous systems in the USA (including TSA mandated checked baggage screening systems).

 Through use of the these models, the projected demand to each component of the BHS (mainline, ICS loops, EBS storage areas, screening areas, make-ups, cargo systems etc.) can be quantified early in the process.
-Bottleneck areas with the system can be identified, and design and/or controls improvements can have evaluated.
+Bottleneck areas with the system can be identified, and design and/or controls improvements can be evaluated.
 These models help to ensure that new commissioned systems will operate efficiently, and provide a means for identifying effective solutions to existing systems without having to experiment with making changes to a live system.

 3D Simulation Modeling of Passenger Facilities